fpcastle/fpcastle.github.io/lava/index.md

 # Lava

 ## A Hardware Description Language in Haskell
 Lava is an experimental system design to aid the digital design of circuits by providing a powerful library for composing structural circuit descriptions.
 Lava is designed to help specify the layout of circuits which can improve performance and reduce area utilization.
-An implementation of Lava for Xilinx's FPGAs can be found at Hackage and installed with "cabal install xilinx-lava".
+This page describes an old version of Lava that was used to produce efficient FPGA circuits with compact layout.
 The following pages give a flavor of the Lava HDL and how it can be used to describe circuits for implementation of Xilinx's Virtex family of FPGAs.
 These pages assume a good understanding of Xilinx's Virtex FPGA architecture and of the Haskell lazy functional programming language.
 The number of people that know about both can easily fit inside a medium sized elevator.
 So it may be useful to read A Gentle Introduction to Haskell if you are unfamiliar with functional programming languages.
 Information about Xilinx's FPGA can be found at
 [http://www.xilinx.com]([http://www.xilinx.com).
 A detailed set of Lava tutorials are also available.